Stamatis8/GMGSA/README.md

 			surface/design parameter for the current design.
     	- domain must have two elements (ie a surface design)

+## Parallelism

+As mentioned above, the [tbb](https://github.com/oneapi-src/oneTBB) library is used to utilize multithreading.
+In order to enable this feature, simply `#define` the preprocessor macro `GMGSA_USE_TBB` and link with `tbb` at the compilation stage.
+Make sure to define it before including the `GMGSA.hpp` header.

 # Description of GMGSA approach